+11.3.1 See A.2.2 for related information about non-standard tests.

 11.4 Reference Oil Accountability:

 11.4.1 Laboratories conducting calibration tests are required to provide a full accounting of the identification and quantities of all reference oils used.
-See A2.3 for related information.
+(See A2.3 for related information.)

 11.4.2 With the exception of new oil analysis required in 13.6, perform no physical or chemical analysis of new reference oils without the permission of the TMC.
-Retain engine parts from reference oil tests for six months.
+(See A2.4 for additional information) Retain engine parts from reference oil tests for six months.

 11.5 Test Numbering System: